MicrosoftDocs/azure-docs/articles/logic-apps/create-stateless-stateful-workflows.md

    ![Screenshot that shows Explorer pane with "Enable connectors in Azure" list open and "Use connectors from Azure" selected.](./media/create-stateless-stateful-workflows/use-connectors-from-azure.png)

    > [!NOTE]
-   > Currently, stateless workflows support only actions, not triggers, for managed connectors.
-For more information, see [Azure Triggers - GitHub Issue #136](https://github.com/Azure/logicapps/issues/136).
+   > Stateless workflows currently support only actions and not triggers for [managed connectors](../connectors/apis-list.md#connector-types).
+   > For more information, see [Azure Triggers - GitHub Issue #136](https://github.com/Azure/logicapps/issues/136).

 1. From the resource groups list, select **Create new resource group**.